Mjmalin/WordleSolver/README.md

 ![image](./wordlepic10.png)

-After inputting "parse," the program evaluates 6 different, equally good guesses, so you can choose one at random.
+After inputting "parse," the program evaluates 6 different, equally good guesses, so you can choose one arbitrarily.

 ![image](./wordlepic13.png)